Tyler Young (footballer)

-Tyler Jay Young (born 4 June 2006) is an English professional footballer who plays as a midfielder for Chatham Town on loan from Ipswich Town.
+Tyler Jay Young (born 4 June 2006) is an English professional footballer who plays as a midfielder for club Stamford.

 Early life

 Young is the son of Ashley Young.
 In 2014, at the age of seven, he joined the football academy at Premier League club Arsenal.
 He later spent time in the academies of Milton Keynes Dons and Queens Park Rangers.

 Club career

 After leaving Queens Park Rangers in the summer of 2024, Young joined League One side Peterborough United on a one-year contract after a brief trial.
 He made his debut for Peterborough on 8 October 2024 in the EFL Trophy against Stevenage, in a 2–0 win.
 In May 2025, it was announced that he would be leaving the club at the end of the season.

 In August 2025, Young joined Championship side Ipswich Town's under-21 team, following a successful trial period.
 On 11 October 2025, Young joined Isthmian League Premier Division side Chatham Town on loan.
+In February 2026, he returned to the Isthmian Premier Division, joining Potters Bar Town on loan.

+On 29 August 2026, Young joined newly-promoted National League South club Walton & Hersham following his departure from Ipswich Town.

+After less than a month at Walton & Hersham, Young joined Southern League Premier Division Central side, Stamford on 25 September 2026.